-Creamy Chicken Noodle soup from scratch (no condensed soup needed).
-Easy, warming, and delicious.
+This Creamy Chicken Noodle soup made from scratch (no condensed soup needed) is easy, warming, and delicious.

 And as you know, heavy cream makes *everything* taste better.

 I have a ton of soup recipes on the site (Ham and Potato Soup and my quick Tomato Soup are currently the most popular), but I’m going to be totally honest, I’ve been cheating on all them with this soup.

 Creamy Chicken Noodle Soup has been, far and away, the soup recipe I make most during sweater weather because it’s the perfect chilly evening, mid-week dinner.

 It’s a cinch to throw together, with a mostly hands-off cooking time.
 And the finished soup is the perfect combo of creamy and warming with just enough richness to feel like comfort food without being heavy.

 Creamy Chicken Noodle Soup Ingredient Tips

 - Onions, carrots, and celery: You can’t go wrong with this classic trio for chicken noodle soup, but if you want to add more veggies, go for it.
 Corn, peas, and even a few handfuls of spinach (stirred in at the end of the cooking time) would all be delicious additions.